Mysore Srikanth: Awards and titles

 Srikanth has been conferred with the title "Kala Praveen" in Feb 2002 at Bangalore.
-He has been honored with the prestigious Award for talented young Musicians----"Ananya Yuva Puraskar" for 2004 by the organization "Ananya" of Bangalore.

-Srikanth is now regularly performing with many great artists & undergoing intensive training in the intricacies of Violin playing and looking forward for Great achievement in the field of Music.

-Srikanth has traveled abroad widely to U. S. A., Australia, New Zealand, Dubai, Singapore, Qatar, U.K., Canada and many European countries with Rudrapatnam Brothers, T.N.Seshagopalan, Ranjani-Gayatri, Malladi Brothers, V.K.Raman, T.V.Ramprasadh, Bombay Jayashri, Abhishek Raghuram, Aruna Sairam, Shashank & others.
+He has been honored with the "Ananya Yuva Puraskar" award for young musicians in 2004 by the organization "Ananya" of Bangalore.
+Srikanth has traveled abroad widely to the U.S., Australia, New Zealand, Dubai, Singapore, Qatar, U.K., Canada and many European countries with Rudrapatnam Brothers, T. N. Seshagopalan, Ranjani-Gayatri, Malladi Brothers, V. K. Raman, T. V. Ramprasadh, Bombay Jayashri, Abhishek Raghuram, Aruna Sairam, Shashank and others.